kevinrodbe/library/Level3Book.md

 ### Video

 Great job!
-Now that you've got the basics down, it's time for me to introduce the app you'll be building throughout the remainder of this course…
+Now that you're comfortable with using the `UITabBarController`, it's time to introduce the app you'll be building throughout the remainder of this course…

 Presenting: InstaPhoto.